euler-xyz/euler-vault-kit/docs/whitepaper.md

 #### Total Supply adjustments

-Since protocol deposits into synthetic vaults are not in circulation, they are excluded from the totalSupply calculation.
+Since protocol deposits into synthetic vaults are not in circulation, they are excluded from the `totalSupply` calculation.
 After calling `allocate()`, target vaults are automatically excluded, as is the synth contract itself.
 Additional addresses whose balances should be ignored can be managed by the owner by calling `addIgnoredForTotalSupply(address account)` and `removeIgnoredForTotalSupply(address account)`.

-Since accrued interest is held by the vault, and therefore not directly in circulation, it is also excluded from the totalSupply calculation.
+Since accrued interest is held by the vault, and therefore not directly in circulation, it is also excluded from the `totalSupply` calculation.
 If users accidentally transfer their synth tokens to an ignored contract they will also be considered out of circulation.
-For example, accidentally transferring synths to a synth vault would effectively burn them (as with transferring to any unprepared address), and remove them from totalSupply.
+For example, accidentally transferring synths to a synth vault would effectively burn them (as with transferring to any unprepared address), and remove them from `totalSupply`.

-Note that while performing a flash loan from a synth vault (or indeed a regular borrow), the totalSupply will reflect that the borrowed amount has in fact entered circulation for the duration of the loan.
+Note that while performing a flash loan from a synth vault (or indeed a regular borrow), the `totalSupply` will reflect that the borrowed amount has in fact entered circulation for the duration of the loan.
 This can be considered a "flash mint" of the synth.

 ### `IRMSynth`